vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Is the ESX configuration encryption key stored in Native Key Provider?

-No. It’s the opposite – the Native Key Provider KDK is stored in the encrypted configuration.
-If a TPM is present and configured it will be used to help protect the encrypted configurations.
+No. It’s the opposite: the Native Key Provider KDK is stored in the encrypted configuration.
+If a TPM is present and configured on the host it will be used to help protect the encrypted configurations.

 ### Do the VMware Certificate Authority (VMCA) functions use Native Key Provider?

 No, the VMCA and its certificate operations do not use Native Key Provider, though they all use the same shared encryption libraries present in vSphere.

-### Does Encrypted vSphere vMotion require Native Key Provider?
+### Does Encrypted vMotion require Native Key Provider?

 No. It uses the same underlying encryption libraries in vSphere, but it handles encryption operations itself.
 The keys used for vMotion Encryption are one-time use keys known as “nonces.”
 The vMotion encryption keys are ephemeral and not stored anywhere except temporarily in memory of vCenter and the two ESX hosts involved.